-The SigOpt Orchestrate configuration file tells SigOpt Orchestrate how to setup and run the model, which metrics to track, as well as details about which hyperparameters to tune.
+The SigOpt configuration file tells SigOpt how to setup and run the model, which metrics to track, as well as details about which hyperparameters to tune.

-You can use a SigOpt Orchestrate config YAML file you've already created, or SigOpt Orchestrate will auto-generate an
+You can use a SigOpt Run config YAML file you've already created, or SigOpt will auto-generate

-orchestrate.yml template file for you if you run the following:
+cluster.yml template files for you if you run the following: